 The Board has a Remuneration and Nominations Committee that has at least three members.

-Stanmore notes ASX Recommendation 8.1 recommends that a majority of the remuneration committee be independent directors and that an independent director be the chair of the remuneration committee.
+Stanmore notes ASX Recommendations 8.1(a)(1) and (2) recommend that a majority of the remuneration committee be independent directors and that an independent director be the chair of the remuneration committee.
 Stanmore notes that it is not currently in compliance with this recommendation because the majority of the members of the Remuneration and Nominations Committee are not independent Directors and the committee is not chaired by an independent Director.